How to open a UK business bank account from the US

 Barclays Bank

-Barclays allows you to open a business bank account outside of the UK by doing so online, but they’ll expect an initial deposit that’s surprisingly high.
-As mentioned above, your initial investment must range between £25,000 and £250,000. \
+Barclays allows you to open a business bank account outside of the UK online, but they’ll expect a surprisingly high initial deposit.
+As mentioned above, your initial investment must range between £25,000 and £250,000.

-You’ll need the following in order to apply for and open your UK business bank account:
+You’ll need the following to apply for and open your UK business bank account:

 • Primary ID